Bang-Bang Boosting of RRTs: INTRODUCTION

+We continue in this direction by developing a steering method that completely solves the problem of time-optimally steering a vector of double integrators from any initial state to any goal state with a synchronized arrival time.
+To the best of our knowledge, this is the first such solution to this problem, and optimal solutions are easily and exactly computed as two- to four-piece constant controls for each double integrator, resulting in piecewise-constant controls for the whole system, and trajectories as parabolic arcs in the configuration and state (phase) spaces.
+The challenge is to ensure that all double integrators arrive at their goal states at the same time, which is often impossible due to momentum, unless some form of time-stretching or waiting is inserted.

-We continue in this direction by developing simple metrics and steering methods based on algebraic analysis which reduces steering to piecewise-constant controls, and trajectories to parabolic arcs in the configuration and state (phase) spaces.
-We then show experimentally that RRT performance improves by about orders of magnitude when compared to the original method that uses weighted Euclidean metrics and constant controls over fixed time intervals.
+We then show experimentally that the steering method improves RRT performance by orders of magnitude when compared to the original method that uses weighted Euclidean metrics and constant controls over fixed time intervals.
 The study presented here is focused on double integrator dynamics, which lies at the core of fully actuated systems, with the intention of extending it to more general dynamics of arbitrary stabilizable systems (similar to the way it was accomplished in \cite{HeiJacCanPad90}).
+As a step in this direction, we also present some preliminary results for a non-double integrator system, representing a vehicle on a curved surface.

 This paper also presents methods that rapidly optimize collision-free trajectories by iteratively applying the simple time-optimal steering method to the output of sampling-based planners.
-We consider two cases: 1) directly optimizing the result of a kinodyamic RRT-based planners, and 2) converting the piecewise-linear path produced by an RRT-based planner for basic path planning \cite{KufLav00} into a trajectory by applying bang-bang controls along each segment and then further iteratively optimizing the result.
+We consider two cases: 1) directly optimizing the result of a kinodynamic RRT-based planners, and 2) converting the piecewise-linear path produced by an RRT-based planner for basic path planning \cite{KufLav00} into a trajectory by applying bang-bang controls along each segment and then further iteratively optimizing the result.
 Our experiments indicate that the second method is more efficient; however, it is limited to problems in which the initial and goal states are at zero velocity (if some form of completeness is demanded).
-An alternative to these optimizations would be to apply asymptotically optimal extensions of RRTs, such as RRT* \cite{KarFra11} or SST* \cite{LiLitBek16}; however, we are motivated by the evidence that "plan first and optimize later" often produces optimal paths more quickly and consistently than asymptotically optimal planning \cite{HeiPalKoeArrSuk18,LuoHau14}.
+An alternative to these optimizations would be to apply asymptotically optimal extensions of RRTs, such as RRT* \cite{KarFra11} or SST* \cite{LiLitBek16}; however, we are motivated by the evidence that ``plan first and optimize later" often produces optimal paths more quickly and consistently than asymptotically optimal planning \cite{HeiPalKoeArrSuk18,LuoHau14}.

 The paper continues as follows.
 Section \ref{sec:problem} defines the problem.
 Section \ref{sec:bb} develops the algebraic details of bang-bang time optimal control for single and multiple, parallel double integrators.
 Section \ref{sec:plan} presents the new planning and optimization methods.
 Section \ref{sec:exp} gives implementation details, computed results, and performance analysis.
 Section \ref{sec:con} summarizes the results, their implications, and discusses the logical next steps.